Route 1: The Distance of the Ring Road Around Iceland

 In winter, pay extra attention to your insulation layer.
 A warm, waterproof, and windproof down jacket will do you good in winter.
 Meanwhile, in summer, a raincoat, windproof softshell jacket, and a warm polar or knitted wool sweater is enough.

 It is important to wear comfortable, non-cotton, long-sleeved undergarments.
 Choose a good, fast-drying fabric (such as fine merino wool, for instance).
 Wear comfortable and waterproof boots.
 Leave your high-heeled boots and sneakers at home.

-Gloves, scarves, and hats are necessary in winter and may be necessary in summer as well.
+Gloves, scarves, and hats are necessary for winter and may be necessary for summer as well.
 Having reusable pocket warmers in winter is a good idea.
 Do not forget your swimsuits!